 - resource type ‘Binary’

-Vonk can run natively on SQL Server, MongoDB and an in-memory storage.
+Vonk can run natively on SQL Server, SQLite, MongoDB, CosmosDb and an in-memory storage.
 Support for other database engines can easily be added.
 Vonk FHIR Facade and Vonk Components allow you to connect Vonk to existing databases.

 - Authentication with an OAuth token against a separate OAuth identity provider

 - Authorization based on Smart-on-FHIR scopes and launch context

 - Extensible system for adding custom authorization or scoping of a request to a subset of the data